Chen-Xieyuanli/google-images-download/google_images_download/README.md

 clean up the outliers in the data using an unsupervised clustering

 ## How to run
 #### Install the Google Images Download
-##### This script is based on the Google Images Download, so please check out the Google Images Download package first before using this script.
+##### This script is based on the Google Images Download, so please have a look at the Google Images Download package first before using this script.
 - If you want to adjust all the parameters in the generated configuration yaml file.
 You have to download the whole package, because I did some modification in the original Google Images Download package.

 ```sh